dojoengine/book/src/tutorial/onchain-chess/3-legal.md

         caller: ContractAddress,
         game_id: felt252
     ) {
-        //... upper code is same
+        //... upper code is the same
-        // check if next_position is out of board or not assert(is_out_of_board(next_position), 'Should be inside board');
+        //Check if next_position is out of board or not assert(is_out_of_board(next_position), 'Should be inside board');

-        // check if this is the right piece type move
+        //Check if this is the right piece type move

         assert(
             is_right_piece_move(current_square.piece, curr_position, next_position),